EdwinOliveira/socketio-typescript-express/work-list.md

         .
 Creating a web page with some features that can allow users to make a login. (x) -- Getting user input.
         .
-Getting the user input to verify their account.(x) -- Connecting the Server to the PostgreSQL Database.
+Getting the user input to verify their account.(x) -- Login Event on Socket.
         .
-This will ask for the parameters at the moment when the server is starting.
-        .
-Making connection.
+First will be created the even on the socket. (x) .
+This will call the event on the socket. (x) .
+It will pass the arguments for the socket. (x)